|

 the board and how much time to play.

-group may use one or two die to roll for numbers.
+group may use one or two dice to roll for numbers.
 With two,

 the players move around the board faster.